-After the initial check, the belt tension should be checked at every oil change.
+After the initial check, the belt tension should be checked at Every PM Level 1 or Three Months.

 To maximize the engine performance, inspect the belts for wear and for cracking.
 Replace belts that are worn or damaged.

 For applications that require multiple drive belts, replace the belts in matched sets.
 Replacing only one belt of a matched set will cause the new belt to carry more load because the older belt is stretched.
 The additional load on the new belt could cause the new belt to break.